 CAR ACCIDENT INSURANCE BENEFITS LAWYER – MN INJURY ATTORNEYS

 Car accidents occur in Minnesota every day.
-With many cars on the road, some people make mistakes.
-Therefore, there are automobile crashes.
-Because of this, Minnesota law requires every auto owner to get insurance for their vehicle.
+There are many cars on the road and people make mistakes.
+Automobile crashes are inevitable.
+Therefore, Minnesota law requires every auto owner to get insurance for their vehicle.

 But what exactly are you getting when you buy auto insurance?
 Have you ever actually READ your insurance policy?
 You should.
-Most people don’t find out what’s in their insurance policy until they are injured in a an auto accident and call an attorney.
+Most people don’t find out what’s in their auto insurance policy until they are injured in a an auto accident and call an attorney.
 Our top rated MN car insurance lawyers answer people’s questions every day.

 Collision Coverage (optional coverage you must ask for):